 The secondary education program prepares candidates to teach students in grades 9-12 or K-12, and in grades 6-12 for those who complete the optional middle grade endorsement coursework.
-Candidates major in one of the following academic areas in the College of Arts and Sciences (art, biology, English, history, mathematics, music or Spanish) and complete the secondary education professional requirements.
-Completion of the program leads to a bachelor of science or bachelor of arts degree and prepares candidates to earn an Illinois professional educator license endorsed to teach students in grades 9-12, with optional 6-8 middle grade endorsement through summer 2017 in visual arts, science: biology, English language arts, social science: history, mathematics, or a K-12 certificate in music or foreign language: Spanish.
+Candidates major in one of the following academic areas in the College of Arts and Sciences (Art, Biology, English, Mathematics, Music, Spanish or Social Science) and complete the secondary education professional requirements.
+Completion of the program leads to a bachelor of science or bachelor of arts degree and prepares candidates to earn an Illinois professional educator license endorsed to teach students in grades 9-12, with optional 6-8 middle grade endorsement through December 2017 in visual arts, science: biology, English language arts, social science: history, mathematics, or a K-12 license in Music or foreign language: Spanish.
 The program consists of: general education courses, major program requirements, and professional education courses that address requirements for graduation and the State of Illinois requirements for licensure.

 General Education Courses

 - Two (6) writing/communication skills courses, to include one (3) in written communication and one (3) in oral communication.

 - Two (6) natural sciences courses, to include one life/biological science course, one physical sciences course, and one course must include a laboratory component.

 - Four (12) history/social science courses, to include one (3) in U.S. history, one (3) in U.S. government, one (3) history elective and one (3) in general psychology.

 - One (2) health and physical development course.

 - University General Education requirements in Diversity Studies and Global Studies may be satisfied by other courses in general education, the area of concentration and professional education.

 - A bachelor of science degree requires two (6) additional mathematics-science courses.